 All abstracts should be limited to 250 words in length (not including titles or sub-headings).
 Submission information must include all author names, degrees, and organizational affiliations The required subheadings are limited to: Objective; Background; Methods; Results; Conclusion.
+Authors whose research is accepted for presentation will receive notification along with information on set-up day and time, presentation days, and location of presentation boards by March 27, 2015.

 All authors invited to present during the poster session will be required to register for the summit.
-Registration can be accessed here.
+Please access the free registration here.